bmustiata/countertype/README.md

 A small collection to index objects using tags.
+Type-safe.

 Installation
 ============